espressopp/espressopp/paper/paper.md

 # Summary

-**Espresso++** is an open-source software package for **molecular dynamics (MD) simulations** with a particular emphasis on **coarse-grained models** of soft matter systems.
+**ESPResSo++** is an open-source software package for **molecular dynamics (MD) simulations** with a particular emphasis on **coarse-grained models** of soft matter systems.
 Written in C++ with a flexible Python interface, it is designed for **high-performance computing (HPC)** environments and supports **massively parallel simulations** through MPI.
 The package enables simulations of polymers, membranes, colloids, complex fluids, and active matter with a wide range of interaction models and advanced algorithms.

-Espresso++ builds upon the experience of its predecessor [ESPResSo](http://espressomd.org), but provides a cleaner, more modular codebase and enhanced extensibility.
+ESPResSo++ builds upon the experience of its predecessor [ESPResSo](http://espressomd.org), but provides a cleaner, more modular codebase and enhanced extensibility.
 The software is actively developed by an international community of researchers in physics, chemistry, biology, and materials science.

 # Statement of need

 Molecular dynamics simulations are essential tools for exploring the behavior of soft matter systems at mesoscopic scales.
 Traditional all-atom MD codes (e.g., GROMACS, LAMMPS) are often not efficient or flexible enough for coarse-grained models that require custom interactions or specialized algorithms.
-Espresso++ addresses this gap by providing:
+ESPResSo++ addresses this gap by providing:

 - A modular and extensible design, enabling researchers to easily implement new interaction potentials and integrators.
 - Efficient parallelization for large-scale simulations of complex systems.